Saturday, February 28, 2015

 If you were laying down to take a nap, however, she loved laying down with you and snuggling.
 Sometimes she would lay down on your head... not quite comfortable, but she was too cute to be mad at.

 |She was still very subdued at this point.
 Very loving, though :)|

 I used to have a post about how she came to us.
 I deleted that when I came back to blogging.
 I'll recount it.

 It was when we lived in the rear house.
-Michael and I had over a coworker and his nephew.
+M and I had over a coworker and his nephew.
 We'll call them Big E and little E. Big E had been in a long distance relationship for a few months at this point, and part of the making it work was nightly phonecalls.
-We had little E over because he wanted to play video games all night to celebrate his birthday and because Michael and I couldn't make it to his real birthday party due to work.
+We had little E over because he wanted to play video games all night to celebrate his birthday and because M and I couldn't make it to his real birthday party due to work.